 Let’s start with a question.
 Do you know more than 4 million blog posts are published every day?
 This is a surprising fact, right?
 Among these massive numbers of blogs, which one will be ranked on the top results, depends on how the blog is optimized for search engines.

 If you are serious about increasing your website traffic, you need to pay attention to the SEO best practices.
-In this SEO guide, we will share the top WordPress SEO tips to help you improve your ranking on search engines and thus get more organic traffic.
-Keep reading.
+In this SEO guide, we will share the top WordPress SEO tips to assist you to improve your ranking on search engines, and thus you will get more organic traffic.
+Keep digging.

 How an SEO Friendly Website Makes Better Conversion